AlexAdrian-Hamazaki/Pseudobulk_Function_Pipeline/README.md

 ### Files

  + environment.yml: Contains dependencies for workflow.
-Used to build conda environment
+Used to build conda environment.

  + Snakefile: Instructions for snakemake to run pipeline.

+ + config.yaml: Config file containing global parameters specific to your .h5ad file.

- + dag.svg: Representation of overall workflow of the pipeline
+ + dag.svg: Representation of overall workflow of the pipeline.

- + README.md: File containing information about how to run the pipeline
+ + README.md: File containing information about how to run the pipeline.

 ## Introduction

+### Purpose

+This pipeline takes scRNAseq data in the form of .h5ad files, creates pseudobulk, and then performs function prediction.

 ### Background and Rationale